Sahir1234/project-kr/README.md

 * admin page with password for us to confirm orders and view messages
 * need business email

+### Notes:

+* remember that I needed to add 2-step verification and app password to notfiication gmail acccount to work
+* port number also needs to stay fixed for ssl

 ### To Run In Dev: